 An unexpected Injury for which you need Covered Services while enrolled in this Plan.
 It does not include injuries that you get benefits for under any Workers' Compensation, Employer's liability or similar law.

 Administrative Services Agreement

-The agreement between the Claims Administrator and the Employer regarding the administration of certain elements of the health care benefits of this Plan.
+The agreement between the Claims Administrator and the Employer regarding the administration of certain elements of this Plan.

 Ambulatory Surgical Facility

 A Facility, with a staff of Doctors, that: